The-DigitalAcademy/innovators_RedWineClassification_ML/README.md

 # innovators_RedWineClassification_ML
 # ABOUT DATASET

-The Wine Quality dataset contains information about various physicochemical properties of wines.
+The Wine Quality dataset contains information about various chemical properties of wines.
-We are going to perform analysis to see the effect of eleven chemical properties on wine quality. the target variable Quality ratings range from 3 to 8.
+We are going to perform analysis to see the effect of eleven chemical properties on the wine quality.
+The target variable Quality ratings range from 3 to 8.

 # FEATURES DESCRIPTION

-Fixed acidity: It indicates the amount of tartaric acid in wine and is measured in g/dm3 Volatile acidity: It indicates the amount of acetic acid in the wine.
+Fixed acidity : It indicates the amount of tartaric acid in wine and is measured in g/dm3 Volatile acidity: It indicates the amount of acetic acid in the wine.
 It is measured in g/dm3.
 Citric acid: It indicates the amount of citric acid in the wine.
 It is also measured in g/dm3 Residual sugar: It indicates the amount of sugar left in the wine after the fermentation process is done.
 It is also measured in g/dm3